 What are Travel Expenses?

 Travel expenses are the costs incurred while travelling for business.
-Typically, travel expenses include money spent on food, transportation, and accommodation – among other things.
-If you frequently participate in business trips, it’s helpful to know what is and isn’t considered travel expenses.
+Typically, travel expenses include money spent on food, transportation, and accommodation, among other things.
+If you frequently go on business trips, it’s helpful to know what is and isn’t considered travel expenses.

 If you travel to meet a client in London from another part of the UK, you could spend: